lennyvy/PISInjector/TemplateMod/README.md

 # PIS Template Mod

-A starter template for PIS mods that get injected into `LortGame-Win64-Shipping.exe`.
+A starter template for LORT mods that get injected into `LortGame-Win64-Shipping.exe`.

 ## Files